brotatotes/bht-automation/bht gen 3/Hebrews/Chapter 12/Hebrews 12 19 bht.md

 # Hebrews 12:19 Commentary Help Text

 ## BHT:
-When God spoke the Ten Commandments, the people were overwhelmed by the terrifying voice that issued forth without any visible form.
-The sound of a trumpet roused their attention and signaled God's approach.
-The people, overcome with fear, pleaded for Moses to intercede on their behalf, unable to bear the weight of God's direct communication.
-This stark contrast between the fearful nature of the Law and the love and grace of the Gospel demonstrates the severity of sin and the redemptive power found in faith.
+When God spoke to the people at Mount Sinai, they were not refusing to hear His words, but rather they were overwhelmed by the direct communication.
+The sound of the trumpet amidst the tempest intensified the fear of the scene.
+The voice of words, particularly the Decalogue, spoken by God Himself without any visible form, was so awe-inspiring that the people entreated for the word not to be spoken anymore.
+This interaction was intended to show that God had ascended His tribunal as a strict judge, but the Gospel offers love when received by faith.

 ## Choicest Commentary Quotes:
 ### Henry Alford:
-1. "The Writer avoids the word 'voice' there used, having so soon to speak of 'the voice of words'".
+1. "We must not understand that the people refused to hear the words of God, but deprecated hearing them from God Himself."
-2. "We must not understand that the people refused to hear the words of God, but deprecated hearing them from God Himself."
+2. "The person of Moses being interposed, in some degree mitigated their fear."
-3. "The person of Moses being interposed, in some degree mitigated their fear."
+3. "The Writer avoids the word 'voice' there used, having so soon to speak of 'the voice of words.'"

 ### Jamieson-Fausset-Brown:
 1. "trumpet—to rouse attention, and herald God's approach"
-2. "that speech should not be added to them"
+2. "entreated that the word should not be spoken—literally, 'that speech should not be added to them'"
-3. "The voice of words was the Decalogue, spoken by God Himself, a voice issuing forth, without any form being seen"
+3. "The voice of words was the Decalogue, spoken by God Himself, a voice issuing forth, without any form being seen: after which 'He added no more'"

 ### Albert Barnes:
 1. "The sound of the trumpet amidst the tempest was suited to increase the terror of the scene."